 Dissection of the inflorescence shoot apex

 3.1.1 Cut the inflorescence shoot apex together with 1-2 cm main stem from the bolted Arabidopsis plants with a razor blade.
-Hold the basal part of the main stem and remove as many older flower organs as possible from the main stem by dissecting out the peduncles with forceps.
+Hold the basal part of the main stem and remove as many older flower organs as possible from the main stem by dissecting out the peduncles with jewelry forceps.

 CAUTION: Avoid cutting fingers when using a razor blade.
 Dispose of the used razor blades to a proper sharps’ container.

-3.1.2 Hold the attached stem of the shoot apex with forceps or fingers in the field of the stereomicroscope, continue removing the rest of flowers till nearly the whole SAM can be viewed from the eyepieces.
+3.1.2 Hold the attached stem of the shoot apex with jewelry forceps or fingers in the field of the stereomicroscope, continue removing the rest of flowers till nearly the whole SAM can be viewed from the eyepieces.
 Remove peduncles clearly at the junction of the main stem.

 3.2 Dissection of the vegetative shoot apex